COVID19 Prevention Checklist Industry Guidance

 - Provide hand sanitizer in public areas for guest and employee use.

-- De-clutter paper amenities in guest rooms.
-Remove pen, paper and guest directory, magazines and brochures; supplement with digital or available upon request.
+- De-clutter paper amenities in guest rooms: Remove reusable materials such as pens, paper, guest directories, magazines, and brochures; supplement with digital or single-use materials, replacing materials between guests, or make them available upon request.
+(7/24/20)

 - For contact tracing purposes, establishments should maintain a record including contact information for clients, and those personnel who had direct interaction with them.